Catgrills/Exhentai.usercss/README.md

 Report
 -------------------------------

-Don't hesitate to report any issues you find while using this userstyle.
+Don't hesitate to report any issues you find while using this script.